shpi/hypertouch40/README.md

 # HyperTouch 4.0 Kernel driver

-(also compatible for HyperPixel 4.0 rectangle)
+(also compatible for HyperPixel 4.0 rectangle, but without backlight control)

 HyperTouch 4.0 kernel driver